-We are delighted that our median bonus gap is 0%.
+We are delighted that our median bonus gap has remained at 0%.
 The median bonus gap is thought to be the best representation of the typical difference between the genders as it is not distorted by the small number of employees receiving a high bonus payment.